 - One more day in the kiln to heat, melt and cool properly.

-2013 Update – Food Safe Labels: I seal the labels with a new clear coat, which is guaranteed food safe, non-toxic and waterproof.
+2013 Update – Food Safe Labels are sealed with a new clear coat.
+Guaranteed food safe, non-toxic and waterproof.
 Cheers!

 Click here for my Glass Care and Use guide.